-UNSW Business School’s international accreditation initiatives help ensure our education and research is delivered at a world-class standard.
-We hold two of the world's leading business school accreditations: the AACSB from AACSB International and EQUIS accreditation from the European Foundation for Management Development (EFMD).
+UNSW Business School’s international and professional accreditation initiatives help ensure our education programs and research are delivered at a world-class standard.
+We hold two of the world's leading business school accreditations: AACSB and EQUIS.
+These are complemented by accreditations from recognised professional bodies.

 The Business School was commended for areas that demonstrate leadership and high-quality continuous improvement in management.
 These included: